RAGE-toolkit/RAGE.github.io/about.md

 <!-- Content -->

-<h2 id="content">RAGE is a research project led by Dr Kirstyn Brunker (University of Glasgow) and aims to be a resource for rabies virus genomic surveillance and other One Health informed genomics research. </h2>
+<h2 id="content">RAGE is a research project led by Dr. Kirstyn Brunker from the University of Glasgow, in collaboration with partners across Africa, Asia, and Latin America.
+The project aims to be a valuable resource for rabies virus genomic surveillance and other One Health-informed genomics research. </h2>
 <div class="row">
 	<div class="box box_moon1">
 		<h3>Rabies</h3>